Zborov Castle: History

 According to a legend, the Zborov village was founded by a vassal of Béla IV of Hungary called Makó.
 He received the area as a donation from the king and after the Mongol invasion he built a castle here.
 It is more likely, however, that the castle of Zborov was built around 1270 by Otto Biberstein.
-Other sources situate the founding of the casle at the beginning of the 14th century.
-It is first mentioned in the charter of king Louis I of Hungary of 26 April 1347, and then in 1349 in the charter of the convent of Jasov.
+Other sources situate the founding of the castle at the beginning of the 14th century.
+It is first mentioned in the charter of king Lajos I of Hungary of 26 April 1347, and then in 1349 in the charter of the convent of Jasov.
 In 1364 Peter Ónodi Czudar received the village for his service and loyalty as a royal donation together with the area of the Gaboltov village, making the castle the center of an extensive estate.
 The new owner began intensive settlement of the estate.
 During the clash between Queen Elizabeth of Poland and Hungary and King Albert, Hussite armies destroyed the estate.